 Yes.
 Testicular torsion is a serious condition, and needs to be fixed as quickly as possible.
-If blood flow isn’t restored to the testicle within approximately 6 hours, the testicle can die.
+If blood flow is not restored to the testicle within approximately 6 hours, the testicle can die.
 In fact, the most common cause of testicle loss with testicular torsion is delay in treatment.
 Also, loss of a testicle may affect fertility (ability to have biological children) in the future.

 What are the symptoms of testicular torsion?

 - Pain in the testicle*

 - Swelling of the scrotum (sack that holds the testicles)

 - Pain in the lower abdomen (lower belly area)

 *The testicular pain associated with torsion is usually severe and comes on suddenly.

 What should I do if I think I have testicular torsion?

 If you think you have testicular torsion or have pain in your testes or groin, call your health care provider immediately.
 They will likely recommend that you go to the emergency room, because this is a serious condition that needs treatment right away.
 If you cannot reach your health care provider immediately, go to the closest emergency room as soon as possible.